meyresearch/explainable_AL/README.md

 Notes:
 - The SHAP app expects experiment outputs (CSV/NPZ).
 You can download the paper's results from Zenodo and point the app to that folder.
-- A simple backend is optional and archived at `archive/backend_main.py` if you need an upload endpoint.

 ---